unioslo/zabbix-cli/docs/.includes/quick-install.md

     pipx install zabbix-cli
     ```

-    This will install `zabbix-cli` in an isolated environment, and make it available on your system path.
+    This will install `zabbix-cli` in an isolated environment and make it available on your system path.

     {% if install_expand is defined and install_expand == true %}
     ### Multiple installed versions